Masrt200/hacker-blog/_posts/2020-04-27-houseplant-ctf.markdown

 *rtcp{f1xed_pr\*me-0r_low_e?}* is the flag!

 Now as the hint says there is surely another way to find this `flag`.
 The flag reads *fixed prime or low e?*...
 I am pretty sure my method summarizes the fixed prime one!
-I wasn't able to look into the other because of ongoing contest but do give it a try!
+I wasn't able to look into the other because of the ongoing contest but do give it a try!
 I will too!

 # Rainbow Vomit